kostmetallist/linear-system-cg-solver/README.md

   <img src="img/sparse-matrix.png" alt="<icon here>" width="384"/>
 </p>

-Imlementation of linear system solver using Jacobi preconditioner.
+Implementation of linear system solver using Jacobi preconditioner.
 Using OpenMP for thread parallelizing and MPI for distributed version of solver.

 #### Compilation